jeffehobbs/jeffehobbs.github.io/README.md

 * [ ] Add bots
 * [X] Add OG metadata
 * [X] Stagger loading of cards in visually nifty way

+NOTES TO SELF:

+* This is a cool website for setting a standard viewport size https://www.infobyip.com/testwebsiteresolution.php